Full Scholarships and Fully Funded Master’s Programs in the U.S. and Abroad

 Roy H. Park Leadership Fellows Program

-The Roy H. Park Leadership Fellows Program is a two year full-tuition fellowship award for up to 25 Johnson students who have demonstrated outstanding leadership potential.
+The Roy H. Park Leadership Fellows Program is a two-year full-tuition fellowship award for up to 25 Johnson students who have demonstrated outstanding leadership potential.
 In addition to their MBA curriculum, Park Fellows participate in a robust leadership development program.
 Features include: a cohort of 25 learning partners for developing leadership skills; a two-year developmental sequence based on the development of personal, interpersonal, team and system mastery skills; a constant cycle of experiential learning and reflection; a track record of leadership performance that is made through contributions to the school and surrounding community.
-Must be a US citizen to apply.
+Applicants must be U.S. citizens.

 The Science, Mathematics And Research for Transformation (SMART) Scholarship for Service Program is an opportunity for students pursuing an undergraduate, graduate or doctoral degree in Science, Technology, Engineering, and Mathematics (STEM) disciplines to receive a full scholarship and be gainfully employed upon degree completion at the U.S. Department of Defense.
-Include full tuition and a stipend of $25K – $38K, and other benefits.
+Include full tuition and a stipend of $30,000 – $46,000, and other benefits.
 Undergraduate applicants must be currently enrolled in a U.S. college or university.
-Graduate applicants can be either currently enrolled in a U.S. university or awaiting notification of admission.
+Graduate applicants can be either currently enrolled in a U.S. university or awaiting admission notification.

 Tillman Scholars Program

-The Tillman Scholars Program unites and empowers remarkable military veterans and spouses as the next generation of private and public sector leaders committed to service beyond self.
-The premier fellowship supports Tillman Scholars with academic scholarships, a national network, and professional development opportunities, so they are empowered to make an impact in the fields of medicine, law, business, policy, technology, education and the arts.
-Active duty service members, veterans, and military spouses are eligible for the fellowship which covers academic expenses, including tuition and fees, books and living expenses.
+The Tillman Scholars Program unites and empowers remarkable military veterans and spouses as the next generation of leaders in the private and public sectors, committed to service beyond self.
+The premier fellowship supports Tillman Scholars with academic scholarships, a national network, and professional development opportunities, so they are empowered to make an impact in the fields of medicine, law, business, policy, technology, education, and the arts.
+Active duty service members, veterans, and military spouses are eligible for the fellowship, which covers academic expenses, including tuition and fees, books, and living expenses.

 Trinity Fellows

-The Trinity Fellows Program at Marquette University is a graduate fellowship dedicated to developing urban leaders with a commitment to social and economic justice.
+The Trinity Fellows Program at Marquette University is a graduate fellowship that develops urban leaders with a commitment to social and economic justice.
 Fellows participate in a 21-month study/work program while earning a master’s degree in one of 15 disciplines.
 Eligible applicants must meet the admissions requirements of the Marquette University Graduate School.
-In addition, applicants must have completed a full-time service program, such as Peace Corps, Jesuit Volunteer Corps, AmeriCorps, or other comparable programs, OR have worked 2+ years full-time in a nonprofit organization.
+In addition, applicants must have completed a full-time service program, such as the Peace Corps, Jesuit Volunteer Corps, AmeriCorps, or a comparable program, or have worked full-time in a non-profit organization for at least 2 years.
 The fellowship includes a full-tuition scholarship and a monthly stipend.

 Zuckerman Fellowship

-The Zuckerman Fellows Program equips people from the fields of medicine, law, and business to provide leadership for the common good by making it possible for them to pursue public service degrees at the Harvard Graduate School of Education, Harvard School of Public Health, or Harvard Kennedy School.
-The Zuckerman Fellowship provides recipients with full tuition and health insurance fees plus a stipend of $17,000 for one year.
+The Zuckerman Fellows Program equips individuals from the fields of medicine, law, and business to provide leadership for the common good by enabling them to pursue graduate degrees in public service at the Harvard Graduate School of Education, Harvard School of Public Health, or Harvard Kennedy School.
+The Zuckerman Fellowship provides recipients with full tuition and health insurance fees, plus a stipend of $17,000 for one year.
 In addition to their formal coursework, Zuckerman Fellows participate in a yearlong co-curricular program that includes small-group discussions, professional skill-building workshops, and a field trip.

 International Programs